fftop-dev/coworking_project/README.md

    `./mvnw spring-boot:run`

 ## Test Data
 The Coworking_Project repository already contains test data in the code.
 You can use this data for testing and exploration.
+If you want to change the test data, you can simply go to file //TODO to change it.